Single-event upset: SEUs and circuit design

 By definition, SEUs do not destroy the circuits involved, but they can cause errors.
-In space-based microprocessors, one of the most vulnerable portions is often the 1st and 2nd-level cache memories, because these must be very small and have very high-speed, which means that they do not hold much charge.
+In space-based microprocessors, one of the most vulnerable portions is often the 1st and 2nd-level cache memories, because these must be very small and have very high speed, which means that they do not hold much charge.
 Often these caches are disabled if terrestrial designs are being configured to survive SEUs.
 Another point of vulnerability is the state machine in the microprocessor control, because of the risk of entering "dead" states (with no exits), however, these circuits must drive the entire processor, so they have relatively large transistors to provide relatively large electric currents and are not as vulnerable as one might think.
-Another vulnerable processor component is the RAM.
+Another vulnerable processor component is RAM, and more specifically static RAM (SRAM) used in cache memories.
+SRAM memories are usually designed with transistor sizes close to the minimum allowed by technology to allocate the maximum number of bits per unit area.
+Small transistor sizes and high bit density make memories one of the most susceptible components to SEUs.
 To ensure resilience to SEUs, often an error correcting memory is used, together with circuitry to periodically read (leading to correction) or scrub (if reading does not lead to correction) the memory of errors, before the errors overwhelm the error-correcting circuitry.

 In digital and analog circuits, a single event may cause one or more voltages pulses (i.e. glitches) to propagate through the circuit, in which case it is referred to as a single-event transient (SET).
 Since the propagating pulse is not technically a change of "state" as in a memory SEU, one should differentiate between SET and SEU.
 If a SET propagates through digital circuitry and results in an incorrect value being latched in a sequential logic unit, it is then considered an SEU.

 Hardware problems can also occur for related reasons.
 Under certain circumstances (of both circuit design, process design, and particle properties) a "parasitic" thyristor inherent to CMOS designs can be activated, effectively causing an apparent short-circuit from power to ground.
 This condition is referred to as latch-up, and in absence of constructional countermeasures, often destroys the device due to thermal runaway.
-Most manufacturers design to prevent latch-up, and test their products to ensure that latch-up does not occur from atmospheric particle strikes.
+Most manufacturers design to prevent latch-up and test their products to ensure that latch-up does not occur from atmospheric particle strikes.
 In order to prevent latch-up in space, epitaxial substrates, silicon on insulator (SOI) or silicon on sapphire (SOS) are often used to further reduce or eliminate the susceptibility.